NTh1nk/mayApp/bugs.md

-Currently there is a bug with inserting the addreses into the table.
+Pressing the + and - really quick makes a visual bug with the graph

-it always return 6:00 UTC i think,